openstack-archive/fuel-plugin-neutron-fwaas/README.md

 FWaaS deployment requires only adding a couple parameters in neutron.conf and enabling FWaaS tab in Horizon.

+Currently this plugin is not compatible with Neutron DVR.

 Accessing FWaaS functionality
 ------------------------------